moo-the-cow/moobs-studio/README.md

 `docker-compose -f docker-compose.yaml up -d`

-I recommend you add the docker compose services from https://github.com/moo-the-cow/moobs and https://github.com/moo-the-cow/streaming/tree/main/streaming into your docker-compose yaml file for the ultimate streaming experience.
+I recommend you add the docker compose services from https://github.com/moo-the-cow/moobs and https://github.com/moo-the-cow/streaming (streaming folder) into your docker-compose yaml file for the ultimate streaming experience.
 Those services are well documented on those linked pages